- Step 1: Choose a Pattern and Print It

 from one side of a marble to an empty space beyond.
 Multiple

 jumps are allowed on the same play, and they need not be on a

 - Jumps must be taken, but the player can select

-which jump if more than one jump exists.
+which jump to take if more than one jump exists.